markusVJH/React_speed_game/README.md

-# Speed Game School Project
+# Reactjs Speed Game

-The object of this proiject was to refactor a vanilla JS speed game into react following the teacher's requirements.
+The goal of this project was to create a speed game using Reactjs.
+The game features 3 difficulty settings, and saves the highest score for all difficulties.

 ## Technologies used